the-engine-room/library/_books/rainforest-tech.md

 To start with, **create a methodology** (an explanation of how you have collected and analysed the data).
 Check your methodology is robust with experts, and present it clearly whenever you publish results.
 Be ready to explain your methodology or use it to defend the credibility of your work.
 For [examples](http://maaproject.org/about-maap/), look at [Open Development Cambodia](http://www.opendevelopmentcambodia.net/briefings/forest-cover/) (for a simple methodology) and the [Land Matrix](http://landmatrix.org/en/about/) (for a more detailed one).

 <blockquote>
-	<h5 style="color:#464646">Case study: Getting recognition for the quality of your evidence</h5>
+	<h5>Case study: Getting recognition for the quality of your evidence</h5>
-	<p><a href="https://www.facebook.com/brimassarawak" style="color:#166A70">Borneo Resources Institute (Brimas)</a> trains communities in Sarawak (Malaysia) to map their own communities using GPS, plotting indigenous territories, land use and areas with natural resources.
+	<p><a href="https://www.facebook.com/brimassarawak">Borneo Resources Institute (Brimas)</a> trains communities in Sarawak (Malaysia) to map their own communities using GPS, plotting indigenous territories, land use and areas with natural resources.
 The government and private sector companies initially dismissed Brimas as not being knowledgeable enough.
 However, law courts recognised the quality of the data collected during cases to prove indigenous ownership of land, improving Brimas’ reputation for accuracy.
 Malaysia’s Land and Survey Department now uses Brimas’ maps to validate their own products.</p>
 </blockquote>

 <blockquote style="background: #811619; border-left: 8px solid #d09b2c;">
-	<h5 style="color:white">Responsible data box: Know when *not* to collect data</h5>
+	<h5 style="color:white">Responsible data box: Know when <b>not</b> to collect data</h5>
 	<p style="color:white">To reduce risks, only collect the minimum amount of data that you need to carry out your project (see <a href="http://forestcompass.org/how/resources/data-sharing-community-based-forest-monitoring-lessons-guyana" style="color:white">this example</a>).
-Think back to your risk assessment (see <a href="#planning" style="color:white">Planning</a> section) and collect sensitive data in a more secure way<a href="https://responsibledata.io/resources/handbook/chapters/chapter-02a-getting-data.html" style="color:white">(1)</a> <a href="https://www.accessnow.org/help" style="color:white">(2)</a>if necessary.</p>
+Think back to your risk assessment (see <a href="#planning" style="color:white">Planning</a> section) and collect sensitive data in a more secure way <a href="https://responsibledata.io/resources/handbook/chapters/chapter-02a-getting-data.html" style="color:white">(1)</a> <a href="https://www.accessnow.org/help" style="color:white">(2)</a> if necessary.</p>
 	<p style="color:white"><b>Informed consent</b></p>
 	<p style="color:white">When you collect data about an individual, you hold information that is personal to them.
 It is up to the person providing the data – not you or your organisation – to decide how that information should be used.
 Create a process to follow whenever you collect data from people that includes the following steps:</p>
 	<ul style="color:white">